Optimize the performance and reliability of Azure Functions

 state member.
 A function could process an order based on that state while the function itself remains stateless.

 Idempotent functions are especially recommended with timer triggers.
-For example, if you have something that absolutely must run once a day, write it so it can run any time during the day with the same results.
-The function can exit when there is no work for a particular day.
+For example, if you have something that absolutely must run once a day, write it so it can run anytime during the day with the same results.
+The function can exit when there's no work for a particular day.
 Also if a previous run failed to complete, the next run should pick up where it left off.